Climbing Pu'u Waiahilahila a.k.a "The Nipple"

 After about 2h we reached the Papali Uka junction.
-We sat down for a quick bite, ready to decide to continue or not.
-I didn't want to quit, I had too much time invested in all the research for this trail, so I was determined to go on.
+We sat down for a quick bite, ready to decide whether to continue or not.
+I didn't want to quit, I had too much time invested in all the research for this route, so I was determined to go on.
 I was just worried that the rest of the group will bail on me.
 To my surprise, everybody was ready to continue, to explore the unknown ridges waiting ahead of us.
 Yeah!

-Finally after 10 minutes of decision making with the group, we started heading down the right ridge.
+Finally, after 10 minutes of decision-making with the group, we started heading down the right ridge.

 From here it started the real bushwhacking action.
-The uluhe was way overhead, and sometimes we had to kneel down on the ground and make our way through, by making little "uluhe tunnels".
+The uluhe was way overhead, and sometimes we had to kneel on the ground and make our way through, by making little "uluhe tunnels".
 Meantime we had to make sure that we don't fall off the narrow ridge line.

-After 4 hours into the hike, finally we reached the Punaiki Ridge junction where instead continuing left on the ridge, we dropped down into this beautiful little ti plant forest.
+After 4 hours into the hike, finally we reached the Punaiki Ridge junction where instead of continuing left on the ridge, we dropped down into this beautiful little ti plant forest.
 This area was the connection with the peak of Waiahilahila.
 Here we found some old pink ribbons (they were white now), and kind of an old trail leading up the peak.